Digital user research in pharma and healthcare: FAQs

-Pharmaceutical companies and other businesses that operate in heavily regulated industries, can often see the benefits of working with design sprints and prototyping, but can be put off by the complexity of navigating the challenges of speaking to customers and innovating, while still conforming to regulations.
+Pharmaceutical organisations and others that operate in highly regulated industries understand the benefits of product prototyping, but can be put off by the complexity of navigating the challenge of speaking to customers and innovating, while still conforming to regulations.

-For many years now, pharma businesses we’ve met at various conferences we have attended in the US and Europe have been talking a lot about becoming ‘Patient Centric’.
+For many years now, pharma businesses have been talking about becoming more ‘customer-centric’.
 However, they often find it difficult to follow through on this commitment.
-Reasons often sound along the lines of “In Pharma/the US we aren't allowed to do that because...” or “We need to follow industry guidelines, or our own regulatory approach for handling claims, fair balance, and required elements such as important safety information.”.
+Reasons often sound along the lines of “in Pharma/the US we aren't allowed to do that because...” or “we need to follow industry guidelines or our own regulatory approach for handling claims, fair balance, and required elements such as important safety information”.

 For example, when HCPs are looking for information, they will make a choice about where they go to find it and what they are looking for.
 All customers require the information to be easily obtainable, correct and trustworthy.
 Solutions with a better user experience that allows the customer to complete their task with ease and speed will usually be preferred.
 However, universally, UX hasn’t always been a very big focus for pharma companies.

-A design sprint allows pharma and healthcare teams to collaborate in order to avoid the challenges described above.
-The key goal of rapid prototyping in a design sprint is to help keep the customer at the centre of your thinking to ensure that you create something that is viable for the business but desirable to the customer.
+The key goal of rapid prototyping is to keep the customer at the centre of your thinking to ensure that you create something that is viable for the business but desirable to the customer.

-Often, when someone enters a new career within the Pharma world having worked in another industry previously, they are surprised by the slower pace of digital transformation and adoption of common technologies and approaches used in other industries that customers have come to expect.
+Often, when someone enters a new career within the pharma world having previously worked in another industry, they are surprised by the slower pace of digital transformation and adoption of common technologies and approaches.

-Meaningful development in this area is the product of user research, understanding user behaviour and listening to feedback.
+Meaningful development in this area is the product of user research, understanding customer behaviour and listening to feedback.
 We believe that this is the only way to build a lasting digital presence that creates genuine value for customers in pharma.
-Working in this way can be daunting at first but once a regular rhythm of experimentation, testing and evaluation has been achieved we have seen great results for our customers as they continue to strive to improve their digital customer experience.
+Working in this way can be daunting at first but once a regular rhythm of experimentation, testing and evaluation has been achieved, we've seen great results for our customers as they continue to strive to improve their digital customer experience.

-The Graphite team create prototypes using Sketch that can be accessed by all of the stakeholders involved using InVision across desktop, tablet and mobile devices.
-This can be a new style of working for many stakeholders but is often embraced by teams so that they can circulate to colleagues outside of the initial stakeholder group in order to secure their buy-in to new solutions.
-We can create a series of sketches and prototypes in Invision that refine our approach following feedback.
-Our technical team were on hand to offer consultancy advice to suggest what was and wasn’t possible to develop based on the designs.
+This can be a new style of working for many stakeholders but is often embraced by teams so that they can circulate to colleagues outside of the initial stakeholder group in order to secure their buy-in to new products and concepts.
+Prototypes can then be refined and developed based on feedback, until we have agreed on the final concept and are ready for development work to get underway.